FernleafSystems/Shield-Security-for-WordPress/readme.txt

 #### Key Security Strategy #1: Hacking Prevention

+Bots cause nearly all our security troubles - they're relentless, automatic and powerful.

+Shield Security is the only plugin dedicated to their detection and erradication from your WordPress site.

-Blocking malicious bots before they can do any damage is the most effective strategy to enhance security on a WordPress site.
+Blocking malicious bots before they can do damage is the key strategy to protect and enhance security on a WordPress site.

-Many Shield features focus on detecting these malicious visitors, then blocking access to your site altogether.
+Shield uses its features to detect these malicious visitors, then block access to your site altogether.
 This involves analysing different bot-signals and combining them to confidently identify a visitor as malicious.

 These signals include: